Eatsy Blog

 Restaurants must staff holidays, but miscalculating overtime pay can lead to fines.
 This guide explains Taiwan's Labor Standards Act rules in plain language, with free calculator tools.

-Eatsy Team6 min read
+Eatsy Editorial Team6 min read

 The Holiday Dilemma for Restaurants